 The Gakushuin Private School was the first to require students to wear this Japanese uniform in 1879...
 The uniform consisted of a hat, pants and a classic jacket with a stand-up collar!

-Also, in 1886, school uniforms were imposed in the Tokyo Imperial University.
+Also, in 1886, school uniforms were imposed at the Tokyo Imperial University.
 This Japanese uniform for men is called a gakuran.
 It was not until 1920 that the sailor fuku as we know it was created by Elizabeth Lee for women.
-Initially this uniform was specifically used by Japanese private schools.
+Initially, this uniform was specifically used by Japanese private schools.
 Then it was very widely democratized from 1930 in other high schools and colleges for all girls and boys.

 The different types of clothing